soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ## Metadata Harmonization

 Platforms have adopted various metadata models to store information.
-Imported metadata should be harmonized to a common model to facilitate searches over these resources.
+Imported metadata is harmonized to a common model to facilitate searches over these resources.
 In Soilwise metadata is harmonized after the harvesting step is finished.

 Table below indicates the various source models supported